StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 ## How to Design Intuitive User Interfaces?

 !!! warning
-    The worst attitude one could take is to say it is the users' fault
+    The worst attitude one could take is to say it is the users' fault if software or a product is not used or operated as intended by the designer / software engineer.

-### Basic Concepts
+### Basic Concepts (How to Communicate with Users)

 A user interface is essentially a **conversation between the user and a software system** to perfom tasks to achieve users' goals.
 A UI differs from conversation primarily in that it uses the **language of UI elements** instead of natural language.